-Once you submit your application for admission, you will receive an email requesting that you submit a photocopy of the documentation verifying your immigration status in the United States (Permanent Resident/Green Card, I-94, stamp on passport, etc.) to the Admissions Office.
-Submission instructions will be included in the email or see below for details.
+Once you submit your application for admission, you will receive an email requesting that you provide a photocopy of the documentation (Permanent Resident/Green Card, I-94, stamp on passport, etc.) verifying your immigration status in the United States.
+Submission instructions will be included in this email or see below for details.

 Get Started Guide

 Step 2: Submit Proof of Immigration Status or Lawful Presence

 Submit a photocopy of the documentation verifying your current valid immigration status in the United States (both sides of Permanent Resident/Green Card, I-94, Employment Authorization Card, or Visa Stamp on passport, etc.) to the Admissions Office.
 Please print your full name, Cougar ID number, and phone number on the documentation and submit in person or by mail to Admission office.